kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 The example adds the necessary JDBC dependencies, as well as the `application.yaml` configuration to run on one of the Camunda-supported databases.
 By default, H2 will be used, while the rest can be un-commented.

-> Note: the Spring Boot Starter Invoice example will not create the expected Tasklist filters or additional users.
-If
-> necessary, these should be created manually through the `application.properties` and the Admin Webapp file.

 ### Release Specific Test